jbcodeforce/kp-data-replication/docs/mm2-provisioning.md

 ```

 !!!
 Attention
-    At this step, we have two options to deploy mirror maker, one using the Mirror Maker Operator and configure it via a yaml file, or use properties file and a special docker image that is deployed to Openshift.
-As of 3/20/2020 we have found an issue on Strimzi 0.17-rc2 Mirror Maker 2.0 operator, so we are proposing to use the properties approach as [documented this section](#deploying-a-customer-mirror-maker-docker-image).
+    At this step, we have two options to deploy mirror maker, one using the Mirror Maker Operator and configure it via a yaml file, or use properties file and a special docker image that is deployed to Openshift, see this approach as [documented this section](#deploying-a-customer-mirror-maker-docker-image).

 ## Deploying using Strimzi Mirror Maker operator